ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/faceGeneral.md

 It's probably the most complex function inside the whole Kangaroo tool.
 It knows about a huge list of shapes, and can even do some additional shapes defined in the attributes *ddTargetsAsAttributes*, *ddExtraTargetSliders* and *ddCorrectives*.
-And it doesn't just assign those.
+It does all this:

+- inverts some against the skinCluster
-It also inverts some of them and does a lot of splitting.
-Most of the time it's just left/right, but also others like splitting between all the lip ctrls, or upper/lower eyelids.
-And it creates and connects all the Combo Targets!
+- splits the targets (mostly left/right, but also others like lip ctrls, brow spline ctrls and upper/lower eyelids)
+- creates and connects all the Combo Targets
-And as the name says it, it also creates many slider ctrls.
+- creates many slider ctrls

 Below you can find an overview of what Targets it accepts.
 ### Eyes, Brows and Mouth